Expected Goals – Explained

 While the term “expected goals” (xG) has entered the football lexicon over the past few years, the concept has been well established for much longer.
 Analysts and researchers have been using the metric to assess the performance of football teams since the early 1990s.

-So what exactly do we mean by xG?
+So what exactly do we mean by xG in football?
 Fundamentally, it is a straightforward metric that relates the number of shots at goal with the number of goals scored.
 It applies to individual players and teams.
 It can be broken down into specific situations, such as xG for penalties, for corners, for open play, in fact, it can be broken down to even more granular basis such as distance from goal and shot angle.

 Essentially, xG can help us understand the game if we use it correctly.
 But as a tool, it has its limitations, for instance, used by itself it isn’t a reliable prediction of results.
 What it does provide is an indication of the probability that a specific shot will result in a goal.